Oddman43/ETL_BIR_Exams/docs/README.md

 ##### From TSV file

-Since the resulting DataFrame from reading the tsv file has the following columns:

-*
+This process is necessary because the TSV answer files are structured with multiple sets of answer columns, which makes direct analysis difficult.
+To address this, the original and duplicate pairs of columns are extracted into separate DataFrames.
+Each extracted DataFrame is then renamed to standardize the column names to "V" and "RC," which facilitates subsequent processing by creating a uniform schema ready to be joined with the questions DataFrame.
+Finally, all DataFrames are concatenated into a single DataFrame, `answers_df_clean`
 ##### From TXT file

+This section focuses on cleaning and transforming the answer key data.
+The original data requires restructuring to organize question numbers and correct answers into a usable DataFrame.
+To make a longer DataFrame so it has two columns, it creates two empty lists.
+It iterates through the rows of the DataFrame in steps of two.
+For each pair of rows, the values from the first row corresponds to the number of the question, and the values from the second row correspond to the correct option.
+It then creates a new DataFrame with two columns.
+Finally, the code sorts the DataFrame by the "V" column.
+The resulting DataFrame is ready to be joinned to the questions DataFrame.

+#### Joining the DataFrames

+The final step of the transformation is to join the questions DataFrame and answers DataFrame.
+This process includes converting the answers column to an integer and adding an extra column named year.

 ### Load

 #### csv files

-The clean data was first saved to individual csv files, as a backup, and to fix spacing issues like "T h i s  i s  a n  e x a m p l e" that were faster and easier to fix in a csv file and then from the csv file read it with pandas and load into the database
+The cleaned data was initially saved to individual CSV files.
+This served as a backup and facilitated the correction of spacing issues (e.g., "T h i s  i s  a n  e x a m p l e") that were more efficiently addressed in a text editor.
+The corrected data was then read back into pandas DataFrames from these CSV files and loaded into the database.

-Finally once all the data was stored in the database before loading the data into Anki it was saved into a csv file containing all the exams.
+Before loading the data into Anki, a final CSV file containing all the exams was generated from the data stored in the database.

 #### SQLite3
-Database Schema

 ```mermaid
 erDiagram